United Way of Palm Beach County in need of mentors

 According to the United Way, kids who spend time with a mentor are 46% less likely than their peers to start using drugs, 52% less likely to skip a day of school, and 55% more likely to enroll in college.

-Jhash is a great example of that, he graduated from high school, went to college, and has a job as a radiologist technician.
+Sankar is a great example of that.
+He graduated from high school, went to college and has a job as a radiologist technician.
 He's thankful for Powell's guidance over the years.

 For information on how to become a mentor, click here.